open-edge-platform/.github/profile/README.md

 Unless otherwise noted, the platform’s repositories are primarily released under the Apache 2.0 license.

-Join our community and help shape the future of edge!
+Join our community and help shape the future of the edge!